zolagonano/fire-ninja-bot/README.md

 - `/mtproxy`: Fetches and provides a list of available proxies.
 - `/shadowsocks`: Fetches and provides a list of shadowsocks proxies.
 - `/vmess`: Fetches and provides a list of VMess proxies.
+- `/vless`: Fetches and provides a list of VLess proxies.
+- `/trojan`: Fetches and provides a list of Trojan proxies.

 ## Setup